Enzymes Definition and Activation Energy

 Specificity of Enzymes

-The specificity of different enzymes is determined by shape of their active site the active site possess specific geometric shapes that fit with substrate.
+The specificity of different enzymes is determined by the shape of their active site the active site possesses specific geometric shapes that fit with the substrate.

 Mechanism of Enzyme Action